 You may find you feel surprisingly better after just a few reps, or (ideally) a few minutes and a few more reps.
 All these videos (except the 60-minute intro to Fascia Study group) are a few minutes long - short and sweet - and are designed to be little bits of movement ‘fresh air’ to breathe into any day - no matter how full.

-Disclaimer: If you’re not sure if these exercises are for you, please email me with any questions and of course also please consult your physician and or other allied healthcare and wellness practitioners that know you well.
+Disclaimer: If you’re not sure if these exercises are for you, please email me with any questions, and of course please consult your physician and or other allied healthcare and wellness practitioners who know you well.